NumesSanguis/FACSvatar/README.md

   * [Unity3D](https://unity.com/)
   * [FACSHuman](https://www.michaelgilbert.fr/facshuman/)
 - Modules for additional data processing, and allowing m trackers - to - n avatars (`modules` folder)
+- [ZeroMQ](https://zeromq.org/): This framework's glue, allowing modules to communicate with each other.
-- Containerization with [Docker](https://www.docker.com/) to run FACSvatar modules everywhere.
+- [Containerization with Docker](https://www.docker.com/) to run FACSvatar modules everywhere.

 **Disclaimer**: This is an open-source project, hopefully being flexible enough for your facial animation needs.
 This is not software supported by a company / commercially, but by users like you.